-Believe it or not, the end of 2020 is fast approaching, which makes this the perfect time to explore this unique project.
-Comprised of two smaller boxes nested inside a larger one, “Dwelling Boxes” use two simple die cuts, notepads and a pencil to help us greet the New Year by giving thanks for the positive aspects of the last 12 months, while disposing of the negatives once and for all.
+With the last year recently behind us, this is the perfect time to explore this unique project!
+Comprised of two smaller boxes nested inside a larger one, “Dwelling Boxes” use two simple die cuts, notepads and a pencil to help us greet the New Year by giving thanks for the positive aspects of the last 12 months, while disposing of the negative ones once and for all.

 In other words, dwelling on the positive while choosing not to dwell on the negative.